Selling things on eBay has become a popular way of making money, but how do you make sure you’re making the most out of your selling experience?

 For instance, if you want to start selling on eBay full-time and create a self-employed business, get a high-quality camera for taking pictures of your products and invest in some advertising methods such as pay-per-click advertising with Google.

 You’ll want to make sure and budget for the investments and expenses of running your eBay business.
-The traditional budgeting method may be okay initially, but consider using a personal finance tool like Mint or Personal Capital (both free!) to track your income and expenses.
+The traditional budgeting method may be okay initially, but consider using a personal finance tool like Mint or Empower (formerly Personal Capital) (both free!) to track your income and expenses.

 When it comes to shipping items, be aware of the different options available.